 - Roaming difference: Determines if roaming should be executed.
 After background scan has been triggered, the roaming will only occur if the AP candidate(s) provide a better connection quality (based on the roaming difference value) than the current connection.
-If multiple access points fulfill the criteria, the AWK device will pick the best one to roam to. - Scan channels: Pre-define communication and roaming channels. - AP alive check: Allows AeroLink Protection to react faster to WLAN disconnections.
+If multiple access points fulfill the criteria, the AWK device will pick the best one to roam to. - Scan channels: Pre-define up to 11 communication and roaming channels.